 Although on the surface this is a relatively uneventful week with many teams idle and no games with major national implications, there are some interesting matchups.
 The best will be Ole Miss at LSU, where Houston Nutt's surging Rebels will try to knock off a reeling LSU squad.
-Check out Team Speed Kills
+Check out Team Speed Kills for more previews.

 Before they played Wyoming, I thought the Vols would get it together and win out for their lame duck coach.
 I was wrong, however, as the Vols proceeded to lose to a terrible team.
 Vandy, meanwhile, regained its mojo against Kentucky.
 The Dores played a great game in Lexington, finally winning by force of a strong all-around performance instead of by the miscues of their opponent.

 As should be clear, these are two teams heading in different directions.
 The Vols are in a tailspin, and Vandy wants to improve its bowl chances by getting to seven or eight wins.
 Last year, the Vols pulled out a close win despite being outplayed, but as they spent all their luck en route to Fulmer's last hurrah in Atlanta, they won't be so fortunate this time around.
 Dores win this one.

 The only interesting thing about this game is that it will serve as a good measure of how much of a prick Urban Meyer really is.
 Will he pull Tebow at the end of the first quarter when the score is 35-0 or will Tebow throw a TD pass early in the fourth to make the score 84-3?
 The truth will probably be somewhere in between, but I'm guessing the it will be closer to the latter than the former.